s-and-witch/ghc-proposals/principles.rst

   * A stable package should specify an explicit language edition because subsequent releases of GHC might change the default language edition.
 So if the package does not pin a specific language edition, it might then fail when compiled with a later release.
   * Language editions like ``GHC202x`` should use only Stable extensions.

-* (GR1) is restricted to Stable extensions, and excludes dependence on ``ghc-experimental``.
+* (GR1) is restricted to non-experimental extensions, and excludes dependence on ``ghc-experimental``.
 That leaves the "experimental" space open to more rapid change.

 * For new language extensions, (GR1) is trivially satisfied if the change is gated behind an extension flag.